On Zero-sum Optimal Stopping Games: Introduction

 One possible definition of a class of non-anticipative stopping strategies (we denote the collection of them as $\bT^i$) would be that, $\Rho\in\bT^i$, if $\Rho: \T\mapsto\T$ satisfies

-That is, either the outer player acts first and chooses just a stopping time, or it waits and observes the inner player and starting at the very \textbf{next step} makes a decision knowing the action of the inner player.
-Each stopping time $\T\subset\bT^i$ can be regard as a stopping strategy that is indifferent to all inner stopping times.
+That is, either the outer player acts first and chooses just a stopping time, or she waits and observes the inner player and starting at the very next step makes a decision knowing the action of the inner player.
+Each stopping time $\T\subset\bT^i$ can be regarded as a stopping strategy that is indifferent to all inner stopping times.

 With the above definition let us consider the game